-The Number of West Nile Virus Infections in Europe is Higher than Normal
+Unusually Large Number of West Nile Virus Infections in the EU/EEA and EU Neighbouring Countries

 In 2018, as of 30 August 2018, 975 confirmed and probable autochthonous (indigenous) human West Nile Virus (WNV) infections were reported by European countries: 710 in EU/EEA Member States, and 265 in EU neighbouring countries.